miniwinwm/WMM_Tiny/README.md

 # WMM_Tiny

-This is a small implementation of the World Magnetic Model published by NOAA for calculating the magnetic field at any point on or above the world's surface for a given date.
+This is a small implementation of the World Magnetic Model published by NOAA for calculating the magnetic field at any point on the world's surface for a given date.
 This implementation uses the lates coefficients from NOAA for the years 2020 to 2025.

 This implementation is a cut down version of the source code supplied by NOAA and is intended for small embedded systems.
 The limitations are: